GarageGames/Torque2D/engine/source/console/documenting_ScriptPage.md

 + The entire doxygen comment section is surrounded by `/*!` and `*/` comment enclosings.
 There are other options, but this author prefers to set these at beginning and end and then not have to decorate every line.
++ This type of description is placed directly above the symbol it is documenting.
 + We have a `@param`, `@return`, and `@see` (for "see also" sections).
 Those are easy.
 + Any other text is just part of the detailed description.
-+ We can create "sections" just like the "param" and "return" sections by using `@par <section>` like we did with "@par Caveat".
++ We can create "sections" just like the `param` and `return` sections by using `@par <section>` like we did with "@par Caveat".
 Just remember to start the paragraph immediately after that line.
 + We also wanted to create a couple of examples so we start each one with "@par Example" and follow that with a block of code between "@code" and "@endcode".
-+ We can also use backticks "`" around a phrase to make it represent in-line code.
++ We can also use backticks around a phrase to make it represent in-line code.
++ In Doxygen, percent `%` is a command character.
+TorqueScript is also full of `%` however.
-+ Now in *real* code sections between "@code" and "@endcode" any text goes.
-But in regular text or even in in-line code sections, we have to use two percent signs to create one.
+In code sections between "@code" and "@endcode" you won'th have a problem, but in regular text or even in in-line code sections, we have to use two percent signs to create one.
-This is because Doxygen sees percent as a "meta-character" and swallows it.
-To show a single percent, "escape" percent with two in a row.
-+ Note that I'm using "+" to start a list.
-You can use "*" or "-" just like in markdown.
-However, because some people like to have a "*" at the beginning of every line of comments, Doxygen likes to eat those up, so it's best to just avoid them.
-This author just prefers "+" to "-" for lists also.
++ Note that I'm using `+` to start a list.
+You can use `*` or `-` just like in markdown.
+However, because some people like to have a `*` at the beginning of every line of comments, Doxygen likes to eat those up, so it's best to just avoid them.
 + Obvious function names and class names will be automatically cross-referenced.
 They are "obvious" when they have a camel case letter in them somewhere.
 If your function does not, try putting "::" in front of it or "()" after it.
 To reference something in another class, you have to use className::methodName.
 Doxygen explains